the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 We are volunteers for The Laurel Project and Mythos chain.
 This application is not seeking grants from OpenAI for our efforts: we want to donate them as a volunteer effort.
 Rather, we may need resources such as computing or marketing that we cannot buy by ourselves to help OpenAI on top of effort alone.

+Out of respect for OpenAI, we will keep this application document short.
+Many other demos and details are available upon request.

+The context of this proposal is https://openai.com/blog/democratic-inputs-to-ai

 ## Self Evaluation